fbe-work/rvt_model_services/README.md

   * you initialize it with a command to process_model.py specifying the task, project path and revit version and a timeout.
   * process_model.py will spin off a subprocess to write a journal file and addin according to your specified task and project.
   * it will then run Revit according to journal file, opening a detached version of your model and run the specified action like a [revitpythonshell](https://github.com/architecture-building-systems/revitpythonshell) script.
-  * if the journal file cannot be run to completion the subproces is killed and an error is logged.
+  * if the journal file cannot be run to completion the subprocess is killed and an error is logged.

 ## it requires/is currently run on:
   * cpython >= 3.6 (with additional modules: beautifulsoup4, bokeh, colorama, colorful, docopt, numpy, pandas, psutil)